52nd ANNUAL RICHARD D. WHITTEMORE

 About the Featured Authors and Moderator

 Blake Bailey is the renowned biographer of John Cheever, Richard Yates, and Charles Jackson.
-His recently published book, Philip Roth: The Biography, was named one of the most anticipated books of 2021 by Oprah Magazine, Associated Press, The Guardian, Financial Times, and many others, and has been acclaimed as the definitive portrait of a literary titan.
+His new book, Philip Roth: The Biography, is the definitive portrait of a literary titan and was proclaimed a “narrative masterwork” on the front page of The New York Times Book Review.
 Appointed by Roth and granted independence and complete access, Bailey spent years poring over Roth’s personal archive, interviewing his friends, lovers, and colleagues, and engaging Roth himself in breathtakingly candid conversations.
 Bailey shows how Roth emerged from a lower-middle-class Jewish milieu to achieve the heights of literary fame, how his career was nearly derailed by his catastrophic first marriage, and how he championed the work of dissident novelists behind the Iron Curtain.
 Bailey examines Roth’s rivalrous friendships with Saul Bellow, John Updike, and William Styron, and reveals the truths of his florid love life.
 Bailey remarked to the FOL: “Philip told me ‘Don’t try to rehabilitate me,’ when he chose me as his authorized biographer in 2012.
 ‘Just make me interesting.’
 I hope I did.”
 Bailey is the recipient of a Guggenheim Fellowship and an Award in Literature from the American Academy of Arts and Letters, winner of the National Book Critics Circle Award and the Francis Parkman Prize from the Society of American Historians, and a finalist for the Pulitzer and James Tait Black Prizes.
 His previous book, The Splendid Things We Planned, was a finalist for the National Book Critics Circle Award in Autobiography.
 He lives in Virginia with his wife and daughter.

 Susan Isaacs was dubbed “Jane Austen with a shmear” by NPR’s book critic.
 Among her fourteen novels are Compromising Positions, Shining Through, Lily White, and most recently Takes One to Know One.
 Before she took to books, she was an editor at Seventeen magazine as well as a political speechwriter.
 An alumna of Queens College, Isaacs serves on the Emeritus Board of the literary organization Poets & Writers and is a past president of Mystery Writers of America.
 She belongs to the National Book Critics Circle, PEN, and the International Association of Crime Writers.
 Among her honors are the John Steinbeck Award, the Writers for Writers Award, and the Marymount Manhattan Writing Center prize.
 Her next novel (and second of a series), Bad, Bad Seymour Brown, will be published next year.
 Isaacs, a longtime support of the PWPL and the Friends, said she is “over the moon” to appear with this year’s featured authors.
 She has served as program moderator for the Book & Author program for more than a decade.
 To honor her, the Friends sponsors the Susan Isaacs Collection, which contains books on issues related to women and the workplace that are marked with a special bookplate.
 Isaacs lives with her husband, a criminal defense lawyer, in Port Washington.